-Exhibit Number Description 3.1 Certificate of Incorporation, as amended(1) 3.2 Bylaws, as amended(2) 4.1 Form of Common Stock Certificate (3) 4.2 Indenture, dated as of May 2, 2017, by and between Neurocrine and U.S. Bank National Association, as Trustee(4) 4.3 Form of Note representing Neurocrine's 2.25% Convertible Notes due 2024(5) 10.1 Collaboration and License Agreement dated January 28, 2019 between Voyager Therapeutics, Inc. and the Company(6) 10.2 Stock Purchase Agreement dated January 28, 2019 between Voyager Therapeutics, Inc. and the Company(7) 10.3 Investor Agreement dated January 28, 2019 between Voyager Therapeutics, Inc. and the Company(8) 31.1 Certification of Chief Executive Officer pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934 31.2 Certification of Chief Financial Officer pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934 32 Certifications of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS XBRL Instance Document.
-101.SCH XBRL Taxonomy Extension Schema Document.
-101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
-101.DEF XBRL Taxonomy Extension Definition Linkbase Document.
-101.LAB XBRL Taxonomy Extension Label Linkbase Document.
-101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.
+Exhibit 3.1 Description: Reference: Certificate of Incorporation, as amended Incorporated by reference to Exhibit 3.1 of the Company's Quarterly Report on Form 10-Q filed on November 5, 2018 3.2 Description: Reference: Bylaws, as amended Incorporated by reference to Exhibit 3.2 of the Company's Quarterly Report on Form 10-Q filed on November 5, 2018 4.1 Description: Reference: Form of Common Stock Certificate Incorporated by reference to the Company's Registration Statement on Form S-1 (Registration No. 333-03172) 4.2 Description: Reference: Indenture, dated as of May 2, 2017, by and between the Company and U.S. Bank National Association, as Trustee Incorporated by reference to Exhibit 4.1 of the Company's Current Report on Form 8-K filed on May 2, 2017 4.3 Description: Reference: Form of Note representing the Company's 2.25% Convertible Notes due 2024 Incorporated by reference to Exhibit 99.1 of the Company's Current Report on Form 8-K filed on May 2, 2017 4.4 Description: Reference: Description of Common Stock of the Company Incorporated by reference to Exhibit 4.4 of the Company's Annual Report on Form 10-K filed on February 7, 2020 31.1 Description: Certification of Chief Executive Officer pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934 31.2 Description: Certification of Chief Financial Officer pursuant to Rules 13a-14 and 15d-14 promulgated under the Securities Exchange Act of 1934 32 Description: Certifications of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS Description: Inline XBRL Instance Document. - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
+101.SCH Description: Inline XBRL Taxonomy Extension Schema Document.
+101.CAL Description: Inline XBRL Taxonomy Extension Calculation Linkbase Document.
+101.DEF Description: Inline XBRL Taxonomy Extension Definition Linkbase Document.
+101.LAB Description: Inline XBRL Taxonomy Extension Label Linkbase Document.
+101.PRE Description: Inline XBRL Taxonomy Extension Presentation Linkbase Document.
+104 Description: Cover Page Interactive Data File (formatted as Inline XBRL with applicable taxonomy extension information contained in Exhibit 101)